provena/provena/docs/provenance/overview/what-are-entities.md

 ## 1. Overview

-In Provena, entities are things that are recorded in the M&DS IS Registry.
+In Provena, entities are things that are recorded in the Provena Registry.
 Registration of entities is fundamental to establishing stable provenance.
 It establishes a record for each entity used or generated in producing or delivering an artifact in a provenance record.

 In Provena, each registered item (entity) is allocated a unique and persistent identifier (ID) upon successful registration.
 These IDs provide a mechanism for 2 things: